 - Quantity of the parent item produced

-The program offers a variety of options for how a manufacturing company might want to record material consumption.
+The application offers a variety of options for how a manufacturing company might want to record material consumption.
 For example, material consumption may be recorded manually, which might be desirable if there are frequent component substitutions or greater than expected scrap.

 Manual consumption reporting uses the consumption journal to specify material picking.